ywwa/paylater/README.md

 ## API Reference

-This client mirrors the official [PayNow API documentation](https://paynow.gitbook.io/paynow-api) - refer to it forthe full list of available endpoints, parameters, and expected responses.
+This client mirrors the official [PayNow API documentation](https://paynow.gitbook.io/paynow-api) - refer to it for the full list of available endpoints, parameters, and expected responses.

 ## Development